What: Big Coe Loop (BCL) Route Guide.

 - It is a loop, so no need to hitch or shuttle two vehicles.

-- It is lightly used and one would expect to encounter few parties while hiking in the backcountry, although the park gets substantially more use during holiday weekends in the spring.
+- It is lightly used and one should expect to encounter few parties while hiking in the backcountry, although the park gets substantial use during holiday weekends in the spring.

-- It is on trails and suitable for all skill levels.
+- It is on trails and suitable for most skill levels.

 - It visits all the habitats in the park.